Awards and Honors

 - Service to the community indicative of respect, fairness and ethical conduct.

-Omicron Delta Kappa — Eligibility for membership in the National Leadership Honor Society is based on established national guidelines.
-Candidates must rank in the upper 35 percent in scholarship and must show leadership in at least one of five areas: scholarship; athletics; campus or community service, social and religious activities, and campus government; journalism, speech and the mass media; or creative and performing arts.
+Omicron Delta Kappa — Membership in the National Leadership Honor Society is given to undergraduates who are juniors and seniors and based on established national guidelines, which include ranking in the upper 35 percent in scholarship and showing leadership in at least one of five areas of campus life, such as scholarship, athletics, community service, journalism, and the arts.

 Phi Eta Sigma National Honor Society — Eligibility for membership in the Freshman Honor Society is based on first time, full-time university attendance and a term grade-point average of 3.50 during the freshman year.